KrishGupta577/KrishGupta577/README.md

 🚀 **MERN Stack Developer** | React Enthusiast | Backend Developer

 ### 🔹 About Me
 I’m passionate about **building scalable web applications** and enhancing user experiences.
-With a strong foundation in **MERN stack, JavaScript, C, and C++**, I enjoy solving complex problems and optimizing performance.
+With a strong foundation in **MERN stack, JavaScript**, I enjoy solving complex problems and optimizing performance.

 ### 🔥 Projects
 - **[Food Del](https://github.com/KrishGupta577/Food-Del)** – A **full-stack food ordering platform** with an **admin panel, order system, and secure payment gateway**, built using the **MERN stack**.